vercel/next.js/docs/advanced-features/static-html-export.md

   </ul>
 </details>

-Next.js can be used to generatic static applications, including using React in the browser without the need for a server.
+Next.js can be used to generate static applications, including using React in the browser without the need for a Node.js server.

 The core of Next.js has been designed to enable starting as a static site (or Single-Page Application), if desired, and later upgrade to use powerful, dynamic features that require a server.
 For example, [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md), [Internationalized Routing](/docs/advanced-features/i18n-routing.md), [and more](#unsupported-features).